Emmaseyi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies a html files
+Create a script that moves all  files